ManageIQ/manageiq/docker-assets/README.md

 docker build -t manageiq .
 ```

-It has been tested and validated under docker-1.10 (Fedora23) and 1.8.2 (Centos7)
+The image has been tested and validated under docker-1.10 (Fedora23) and 1.8.2 (Centos7)

 ## Run